YingYu12345/Reference_standard_protocol/README.md

 ```
 Rscript path-to/normality.R -i path-to/DEG_limma_(date).csv -p path-to/batch_included.csv -o path-to/
 ```
 ▲CRITICAL A file named normality_genelist_(date).csv will be generated upon successful script implementation.
-The file contains p values of Shapiro-Wilk test based on the ratio-based expression of each gene in the reference datasets.
+The file contains p values of the Shapiro-Wilk test based on the ratio-based expression of each gene in the reference datasets.

 5. Generate reference datasets at the ratio level for each pair of reference materials in the format of a mean by summarizing high-quality RNA-seq datasets.